Essential oils are very popular.

 Now, as soon as you become the wholesale customer, be sure that sooner or later you will be asked to join the team as a Wellness Advocate.

-It is an intention of every distributor (I mean Wellness Advocate) to grow the team.
+It is the intention of every distributor (I mean Wellness Advocate) to grow the team.

 Of course, you can still say no.